steveharsant/wax/README.md

 ## Custom Plugins

-Simply create an AHK script, add it to the plugins directoy, and reload wax.
+Simply create an AHK script, add it to the plugins directoy, rebuild the binary (optional) and reload wax.

 ## Credits & Thanks